Hold Me Down: Release and promotion

+Between September and November 2009, You Me at Six performed on the AP Fall Ball Tour in the US, with the Academy Is..., Mayday Parade, Set Your Goals and the Secret Handshake.
 On 11 November 2009, Hold Me Down was announced for release in January 2010.
 In addition, the album's track listing was revealed.
 On 25 November, "The Consequence" was released as a free download.
-In December, the group supported Paramore on their headlining UK tour.
-"Underdog" premiered on Nick Grimshaw's BBC Radio 1 show on 17 December.
+In December 2009, the group supported Paramore on their headlining UK tour.
+"Underdog" premiered on Nick Grimshaw's BBC Radio 1 show on 17 December 2009.
 The following day, a music video was released for "The Consequence".
+Over the Christmas period, the members took a break in order to de-stress from one another.
+"Underdog" was posted on the band's Myspace page on 27 December, as was an acoustic rendition of it.
+A music video, filmed at Brixton Academy in London in December 2009, was released for the track on 4 January 2010.
+The video stars a ballerina whose ex-boyfriend cheats on her; she dances for the woman he is cheating with.
+It concludes with the ballerina walking away from her ex, who stands alone as the woman he was with had also left him.

-"Underdog" was posted on the band's Myspace page on 27 December.
-A music video was released for the track on 4 January 2010.
-Hold Me Down was released on 11 January through Virgin Records.
-"Underdog" was released as a single, with "Fact-Tastic" and an acoustic version of "Underdog" as additional tracks, on 5 February.
-In February and March, the band performed at the Soundwave festival in Australia, and then embarked on a headlining UK tour.
-In the midst of this, a music video was released for "Underdog".
-On 16 March, the album was released in the US.
+Hold Me Down was released on 11 January 2010 through Virgin Records.
+A in-store performance at Banquet Records in London, planned to coincide with the album's release, was moved to the nearby Hippodrome due to the hype surrounding the band.
+A series of in-store events would follow in February 2010.
+"Underdog" was released as a single, with "Fact-Tastic" and the acoustic version of "Underdog" as additional tracks, on 5 February 2010.
+In February and March, the band performed at the Soundwave festival in Australia, and then embarked on a headlining UK tour, with support from Forever the Sickest Kids and We the Kings.
+Despite suffering from laryngitis, and going against doctor's advice, Franceschi embarked on the trek.
+On 16 March 2010, the album was released in the US.
 A music video was released for "Liquid Confidence" on 19 March.
+It sees the band trying to film and met with a myriad of technical issues.
 The track was released as an EP, with live versions of "The Consequence" and "Kiss and Tell" recorded at Wembley Arena as additional tracks, on 16 April.
-In May, the band performed at BBC Radio 1's Big Weekend.
+In May 2010, they did further in-store events, and performed at BBC Radio 1's Big Weekend to close out the month.

 The group supported Bring Me the Horizon for two shows in the US, before embarking on the Warped Tour between late June and early August.
-A music video was released for "Stay with Me" on 21 July.
-In August, the band performed on the main stage at the Reading and Leeds Festivals.
+A music video was released for "Stay with Me" on 21 July 2010, filmed in a forest in Chatsworth, California.
+In August the band performed on the main stage at the Reading and Leeds Festivals.
 "Stay with Me" was released as a single, with a cover of Ellie Goulding's "Starry Eyed" and an acoustic version of "Stay with Me" as additional tracks, on 3 September.
 The band then went on tours of New Zealand, Australia and Japan.
-In December, the group went on a headlining UK tour with support from The Blackout, Set Your Goals and Canterbury.
-Due to weather issues, two of shows were rescheduled for January 2011.
-The group then added two extra shows around these rescheduled date.
+After a Halloween show they went on another UK headlining tour to close out the year in December 2010, with support from the Blackout, Set Your Goals and Canterbury.
+Due to weather issues, two shows were rescheduled for January 2011.
+The group then added two extra shows around these rescheduled dates.
+The band wanted "Fireworks" to be the last single from the album, as they felt a ballad would be a good way to close out the promotional cycle.
+However, at the insistence of Virgin Records, who wanted a heavy-sounding rock track, they issued the non-album song "Rescue Me" (2011) instead, which was a collaboration with Chiddy Bang.
+"Knew It Was You", an outtake from Hold Me Down, and an instrumental rendition of "Rescue Me" were included as its B-sides.